sampsyo/cs6120/content/blog/2019-11-07-immix/index.md

 They use three different hardware platforms, including one machine with a dual-core CPU:
 Intel Core 2 Duo.
-Most analyses focus on results from the Core 2 Duo use two processors.
+Most analyses focus on results from the Core 2 Duo using two processors.

 Immix is implemented in the memory management toolkit (MMTk) in Jikes RVM, other algorithms evaluated in this paper are also implemented in MMTk